BlurryLight/BlurryLight_blog/content/post/UE/UE4_Asynchronous_texture_creation_uploading.md

 ## Problem

-I've found when LoadingScreen is playing an mp4 movie, there would be noticable lags at some fixed timepoints.
+I've found when LoadingScreen is playing an mp4 movie, there would be noticable lags/hitchs at some fixed timepoints.
 After days of investigation with `Unreal Insights`, I found the suspects.

 As describled above, `GameThread` is loading map(including persistent level and streaming levels), which consists of many assets.